alec-hoyland/homework/CAS-CS-640/programming1/writeup.md

 of less than 0.003, or my model would completely fail at the task (0% accuracy).
 Generally, a lower learning rate was helpful here.

-Really, a training a good model means having a tiny learning rate and a large number of epochs, but this is time-expensive, since more epochs mean more training time.
+Really, training a good model means having a tiny learning rate and a large number of epochs, but this is time-expensive, since more epochs mean more training time.